 Each year, many children suffer serious injury or death in car accidents.
 Children need special protection when traveling in motor vehicles and many of these injuries can be prevented by the correct use of child safety seats.
 It is estimated that 80-90% of child safety seats are improperly installed.
 The best car seat is one that fits the child and the vehicle, and one that is easy to install and is used every time the child is in the car.

 The Santa Barbara County Fire Department has several firefighters who are certified as Child Passenger Seat Safety Technicians, and are available to inspect that car seats have been properly installed in a vehicle.
 Inspections are done by appointment only, and take approximately two weeks to schedule.
 To schedule an appointment, please open the ‘Car Seat Contact List’ link (below) and refer to a technician in your area.
-Other questions can be referred to email@example.com.
+You can also call Fire Headquarters at 805-681-5500.

 A close call…

 In November 2015, Santa Barbara County Fire was dispatched to a vehicle accident on Highway 101 involving four people in a single vehicle, including a two month old baby.
 The driver of the vehicle experienced a medical emergency while driving at highway speeds.
 The vehicle went off the roadway onto an embankment and then crossed all three lanes of the highway and crashed head on into the center divider.

 The baby was restrained in a car seat in the back seat, but the car seat had not been properly restrained to the seat.
 At some point, while the truck was travelling up the embankment, the car seat became dislodged, and was free in the back seat, bumping around and “flying into the air.”

 Luckily, the mother of the baby was able to act quickly and grab the car seat as it bumped around before the impact of the truck hitting the center divider.
 The baby appeared to be non-injured on scene, but was transported at the request of mother for further evaluation at hospital.